codesleeps/css-code-snippets/README.md

 ## Task

-- [] As a user, I can view a collection of labeled CSS snippets in a responsive grid.
+- [x] As a user, I can view a collection of labeled CSS snippets in a responsive grid.

-- []- As a user, I can easily identify these CSS snippets by their headings.
+- [x] As a user, I can easily identify these CSS snippets by their headings.

-* As a user, I can highlight a code snippet by clicking on it.
+- [x] As a user, I can highlight a code snippet by clicking on it.

-* As a user, I can view my application on a mobile device as well as a desktop.
+- [x] As a user, I can view my application on a mobile device as well as a desktop.